jackpicton-cyber/R4R_F25-journals/journal_09-28oct25.md

 > **Due Wednesday 29th, 11pm**

 ### Rose
+Our discussion on Tuesday gave me some insight into what my capstone project will look like.

 ### Thorn
+Truly no thorns for this week from my end.

 ### Bud
+I am looking forward to hearing from Jeff on Thursday.

 ---

 ## Research Application
+Another example of utilizing R for my coding.
 > [!IMPORTANT]
 > **Due Monday 27th, 11pm**